CTHRU/Hitrava/README.md

 HiToStrava converts health activities registered in the Huawei Health app into a file format that can be directly imported in Strava.

-The activities are converted to Garmin TCX XML files which can be directly imported in Strava.
+The activities are converted to Garmin TCX XML files which can be directly [`imported in Strava`](https://www.strava.com/upload/select).

 ## How it works
 All users can use conversion from a JSON file using the --json option.
 For users with rooted phones, legacy file and tar